KIT-TVA/Vari-Joern/docs/samplers/Uniform.md

 ## Configuration

-The t-wise sampler is configured using the following option:
+The uniform sampler is configured using the following option:

 - `sample-size`
     - The number of configurations to generate.